Simple Sentences

 All sentences must have at least one independent clause.

-Complex Examples of Simple Sentences
+Extended Simple Sentences

-A simple sentence can be long and complicated, but as long as it has only one subject and one predicate., it is considered a simple sentence.
+A simple sentence can be long and complicated, but as long as it has only one subject and one predicate, it is considered a simple sentence.
 See these examples:

 Michael and Sara like cooking and baking but hate washing the dishes and cleaning.